schol-js/schol/readme.md

 `schol` is a command line tool that makes it easy to write academic documents in Markdown, manage citations, and publish your work to the web.

-## Why schol?
+## Why `schol`?

-Why should you use schol?
-What does schol have that other systems don't?
+Why should you use `schol`?
+What does `schol` have that other systems don't?

- - schol's default output format is mobile and web friendly
+ - `schol`'s default output format is mobile and web friendly
- - schol makes managing citations easy
+ - `schol` makes managing citations easy
- - schol lets you publish your work to the web with a single command
+ - `schol` lets you publish your work to the web with a single command
- - schol is built with Node.js and npm, making it cross-platform and easy to install and extend
+ - `schol` is built with Node.js and npm, making it cross-platform and easy to install and extend
- - schol lets you author your work in Markdown
+ - `schol lets` you author your work in Markdown

 ## <a name="#requirements">System Requirements</a>

-You can use schol on any machine with the following:
+You can use `schol` on any machine with the following:

  - Node.js 8.11 or later
  - Your favorite text editor (Sublime Text, Atom, VSCode, etc.)
  - Your favorite terminal (CMD, PowerShell, Hyper, iTerm2, zsh, bash, etc.)
  - A modern web browser (Chrome, Edge, Firefox, Opera, Safari, etc.)
- - Git (Optional.
-For publishing to GitHub Pages)
+ - Git (For publishing to GitHub Pages)

 This includes all modern varieties of Windows, MacOS, and Linux.

 ## Installation

-To install schol, run the following in your terminal:
+To install `schol`, run the following in your terminal:

 ```sh
 npm install -g schol